ACFS Archive Login Register My Manuscripts

 Reporting Guidelines for Specific Study Designs

-For specific study designs, such as randomized control studies, studies of diagnostic accuracy, meta-analyses, observational studies, and non-randomized studies, it is recommended that the authors follow the reporting guidelines listed in the following table.
+For specific study designs, such as randomized control studies, studies of diagnostic accuracy, meta-analyses, observational studies, and non-randomized studies, authors are encouraged to consult the reporting guidelines relevant to their specific research design.
+A good source of reporting guidelines is the EQUATOR Network (https://www.equator-network.org) and NLM (https://www.nlm.nih.gov/services/research_report_guide.html).

 For a more comprehensive list see the Research and Reporting Guidelines list maintained by NLM.
 This resource lists the major biomedical research reporting guidelines that provide advice for reporting research methods and findings.
 They usually "specify a minimum set of items required for a clear and transparent account of what was done and what was found in a research study, reflecting, in particular, issues that might introduce bias into the research" (Adapted from the EQUATOR Network Resource Centre).
 The chart also includes editorial style guides for writing research reports or other publications.